 How long will it take to receive my order?

-I’m not in Florida or California, so why does the shopping cart charge me tax?
+Why does the shopping cart charge me tax?

 I’m trying to check out but it doesn’t seem to be completing.
 But I know my card info is correct.
 How do I check out?

 If you clicked ‘Place Order’ and it didn’t churn on your order for about 20 seconds and come back with an Order number, then the order hasn’t gone through.
 There are two common situations that cause this:

 Nine times out of ten the problem with checkout is that the billing street and zip code don’t match where the bank sends your credit card statements.
 Even if you are 110% sure of your billing address, please take a moment to consider what else it might be.
 This will be a ‘Gateway Decline’.
 Entering the correct information and hitting Place Order again will make the order go through.